ZerojumpLine/Robust-Skin-Lesion-Classification/skinlesiondatasets/README.md

 If you want to reproduce all the results of this paper, the reader can run the processing code sequentially.
 Otherwise, choose what you want:

-`SplitSixDatasetsFromISIC.ipynb`, which picks the datasets from ISIC arichive.
+`SplitSixDatasetsFromISIC.ipynb`, which picks the six different datasets from ISIC arichive.
+(We exclude `SON` afterwards as it only contains one class)

-`SplitHAMtrainval.ipynb`, which would split the dataset of HAM (which we take as the source dataset).
+`SplitHAMtrainval.ipynb`, which would split the dataset of HAM into train and test (which we take as the source dataset).

-`MakeD7Pdataset.ipynb`, which would split the dataset of HAM (which we take as the source dataset).
+`MakeD7Pdataset.ipynb`, which process the D7P dataset.

-`MakePH2dataset.ipynb`, which would split the dataset of HAM (which we take as the source dataset).
+`MakePH2dataset.ipynb`, which process the PH2 dataset.

-`Generate_HAMtestc.ipynb`, which would generated sythesized test data with domain shifts (adpated from [cifar-10-c](https://github.com/hendrycks/robustness)).
+`Generate_HAMtestc.ipynb`, which would generated sythesized test data with domain shifts using HAM (adpated from [cifar-10-c](https://github.com/hendrycks/robustness)).

 After running the notebook, the processed datasets would be saved in `/SkinLesionDatasets` and `/SkinLesionDatasets_C`.